The Blinders: Touring

 Ahead of the 2019 UK general elections the trio embarked on the 'For The Many tour, from which all proceeds have been donated to the local Labour Party.

 In a review of the band's 2024 tour in support of Beholder, journalist Dave Holgado described their performance at London's Scala as 'super tight' and that, despite the recent announcement of their impending hiatus, they 'certainly left the crowd in Scala wanting more'.

 Musical style and influences

 The band is described as being "known for their energetic performances and politically driven lyrics, and in-your-face punk attitude".
 Their influences include Bob Dylan, Iggy Pop, Nick Cave and The Amazing Snakeheads.
 A particularly formative influence for both Charlie and Thomas came from an arena gig by Pink Floyd co-founder, Roger Waters.
 “We watched Roger Waters do ‘The Wall’ in Wembley and that was completely life-changing, it was theatre, it was performance,” said Thomas.
+Other influences they have cited include the Wytches, Queens of the Stone Age, the Strokes, the Arctic Monkeys, Cabbage, Avalanche Party, Strange Bones, John Lennon, Jim Morrison and David Bowie.

 The band are most commonly categorised as alternative rock, though they have also been referred to as punk rock and new wave.